 You will be a qualified social worker who is registered with Social Work England.

-Have a clear enhanced DBS check.
+Have a clear enhanced DBS check for children and adults.

-Have a clean, full driving licence, enabling you to fulfil travel requirements of the post Able to work flexibly, including some evenings and weekends.
+Have a clean, full driving licence, enabling you to fulfil travel requirements of the post, able to work flexibly, including some evenings and weekends.

 Have experience of working with children/ young people and adults in a statutory social care environment.

-Have a strong working knowledge of child care legislation, statutory guidance and practice, including Housing and Benefit entitlement for Young People leaving care.
+Have a strong working knowledge of child care legislation, statutory guidance and practice, including Fostering standards, Supported lodgings standards etc Housing and Benefit entitlement for Young People leaving care.

 Have ability to create an environment for social work practice to flourish.